XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.12.1 Description

-Compute the number of visits (i.e., data points) for each individual in a TrajDataFrame.
+Compute the number of visits (i.e., data points) for each individual.

 ##### 2.1.12.2 Arguments